finos/perspective/docs/md/js.md

 - `@finos/perspective-viewer-highcharts`
   [DEPRECATED] A `<perspective-viewer>` plugin for [HighCharts](https://github.com/highcharts/highcharts).
-This plugin has a `highcharts` as a peerDependency, and requires a [mixed commercial license](https://shop.highsoft.com/).
+This plugin has a `highcharts` as a `peerDependency` and requires a [mixed commercial license](https://shop.highsoft.com/).

 When imported after `@finos/perspective-viewer`, the plugin modules will register themselves automatically, and the renderers they export will be available in the `view` dropdown in the `<perspective-viewer>` UI.

-Developers can choose to opt into the features, bundle size inflation and licensing for these dependencies as needed.
+Developers can choose to opt into the features, bundle size inflation, and licensing for these dependencies as needed.

 ### What modules should I import?

-Depending on your requirements, you may need just one, or all Perspective modules.
-Some basic guidelines to help you decide what is most appropriate for your project:
+Depending on your requirements, you may need just one, or all, Perspective modules.
+Here are some basic guidelines to help you decide what is most appropriate for your project:

 - For Perspective's high-performance streaming data engine (in WebAssembly), or for a purely Node.js based application, import: